 Art Nouveau Engagement Rings

-Art Nouveau style focussed on Naturalistic motifs, emphasizing soft lines, fine detail and heavy ornamentation.
+Art Nouveau style focused on Naturalistic motifs, emphasizing soft lines, fine detail and heavy ornamentation.
 In the ring below you can see the filigree style typical of the era, with lots of intricate work.
 This was made possible by the use of platinum, which allows one to create a ring with more detail than gold will typically allow.

 Art Deco Diamond Rings